tajo/ladle/packages/website/docs/config.md

 ### defaultStory

-You can change what story is loaded when Ladle starts.
+Change which story is loaded when Ladle starts.
 It's the `?story=` portion of URL.
 The default value is `""` - open the first story in alphabetical order.

 ```tsx
 export default {